-Include: 2014 undergraduate class who graduated between July 1, 2013 and June 30, 2014 who started at your institution as first-time students and received a bachelor's degree between July 1, 2013 and June 30, 2014.

-- only loans made to students who borrowed while enrolled at your institution. - co-signed loans.
+Include: \ 2015 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2014 and June 30, 2015. \ only loans made to students who borrowed while enrolled at your institution. \ co-signed loans.